sdsc/sdsc-summer-institute-2021/2.2b_Information_Visualization_Concepts/README.md

 ### Hands on exercises

-* Etch a sketch based for [tabular data decription](https://mas-dse.github.io/DSE241/2018/data/exercise1-olympics-README.txt
+* Etch a sketch based for [tabular data decription](https://mas-dse.github.io/DSE241/2018/data/exercise1-olympics-README.txt)
 * If necessary to refine the sketch use actual [data in CSV format](https://mas-dse.github.io/DSE241/2018/data/exercise2-olympics.csv)
-* [Fix](https://mas-dse.github.io/DSE241/2020/fixables/) an existing visualization from list
+* Fix an existing visualization from this [list](https://mas-dse.github.io/DSE241/2020/fixables/)

 ### Resources

-A listing of programming and application tools is available (here) https://mas-dse.github.io/DSE241/2020/resources/
+[See](https://mas-dse.github.io/DSE241/2020/resources/) listing of programming and application tools is available